Introduction

 Data formats

-EdgeMQ focuses on line-oriented JSON input, and produces S3 artifacts you can query or transform downstream:
+EdgeMQ focuses on JSON input via HTTP or MQTT, and produces S3 artifacts you can query or transform downstream:

-• Compressed WAL segments containing NDJSON/RecordIO frames (when segment output is enabled)
+- Compressed WAL segments containing framed payloads (when segment output is enabled)

-• Parquet (schema-aware materialized views) with typed columns
+- Parquet (schema-aware materialized views) with typed columns — can filter by MQTT topic

 Details are documented in Output formats, Segment file format and Expand segments → NDJSON.